watson-developer-cloud/personality-insights-java/README.md

 ## License

   This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).
+  This sample code is using jQuery and d3, both are using MIT license

 ## Contributing